 Whether or not they weather this storm will largely depend both on how well they are able to argue their case and how much of the tab their cyber insurance picks up.
 Fighting the agency’s findings and lawsuits will be made more difficult by the fact that the issues that caused the attack had been found in a penetration test conducted in 2018, a full year before the breach was discovered.

 So, this means one of two things (most likely): they either ignored those findings, or they failed to properly remediate them.
 Either way, the vulnerability remained and hackers and internet bots were able to freely gather the personal financial information of its customers.

 The amount of data actually accessed remains in dispute, with the filing claiming at least 350,000 records were actively accessed and the company claiming only dozens.
 And unfortunately, the company, at least so far, has been unable to produce logs to prove their assertion true, hinting that they may not have records going back as far as the vulnerability existed.
 This means that it will be hard to ever truly know how many people’s financial information was stolen from them.

 The final outcome of this will be watched closely by other covered firms (which include most of the major banks in the country).
 But don’t wait to hear the final verdict.
 Make sure your organization is constantly searching for holes and issues in your defenses and quickly plugging them up when found.
-And make sure your logging regimen goes back far enough to be useful and is granular enough to tell you what is going on so you can catch incidents before they become breaches.
-To ensure you’re protected from every angle, especially if you allow vendors onto your network, check out our helpful vulnerable vendor checklist.
+And make sure your logging regimen goes back far enough to be useful and is granular enough to tell you what is going on, so you can catch incidents before they become breaches.